annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 - The participant's **choice response on the previous trial**.
 This is important since I want to investigate how might previous choice bias the decision, $$response_{n-1}$$
 - The **previous trial performer or actor**, because it is interesting to know whether who gave the response previously influence the decision, $$participant_{n-1}$$
 - The **chamber or room number** that each dyadic participant was sitting in

+In my case I have already designed and carried out the experiment, therefore I take it as my reference for simulating the dataset.
+But if I had not yet conducted the experiment, thinking through these design elements in advance is useful.
+This is because we can explore whether the planned design has enough statistical power to detect the effects we care about.
+For example, we can ask: If the true effect of the previous response is $$𝛽=0.5$$ how many participants and trials are needed for the GLM to recover this reliably?

 The goal here is to simulate variables that represent each of these components for the experiment, so that the resulting dataframe mirrors the structure of the real experiment.